laanwj/sundog/README.md

 Other options can be provided:

 - `--fullscreen`: Make window initially fullscreen.
+- `--right-click-emulation`: Dedicate the top right corner of the screen to right-click emulation (e.g. for tablets)
+- `--no-right-click-emulation`: Disable right-click emulation in the top right corner
 - `--renderer <renderer>`: Set renderer to use:
   - `basic` is the default, which applies straightforward nearest pixel filtering to scale the image.